 - Automatic stabilizer

-Since government taxes, in general, emerge from economic activities, their level depends positively on the real Gross Domestic Product (GDP).
+Since government taxes, in general, emerge from economic activities, their level depends largely on the real Gross Domestic Product (GDP).
 The value-added tax particularly moves in tandem with economic production because of its consumption-based character.
 When income grows, people spend more on goods and services hence tax receipts automatically increase.
 In other words, a percentage of the total income produced in a country flows to the government depending on the economic activity: higher economic activity means higher tax receipts and lower GDP means lower tax revenue.
-However, as consumption forms a considerable part of GDP, the higher the part which flows to the government, the less which flows back to the economy (as a form of consumption) and contributes to economic growth.
+However, as consumption forms a considerable part of GDP, most of this flows into the government, while a smaller proportion flows back into the economy (as a form of consumption) and contributes to economic growth.
 It follows that taxes can be considered as an automatic stabilizer since they protect the economy from overheating but also can support economic activity when the production is lower than expected.
 Besides, the government can boost consumption by reducing VAT rates; however, the effect of these policies are ambiguous and hardly long-lasting.

 History of VAT

 Compared to other forms of taxation, VAT, with only just over 60 years of operation, is relatively young.
 Nevertheless, it has become one of the most important sources of revenue for governments.
 The below figure show the number of countries having implemented a VAT.